 Note that intermittency alone may not invalidate a CSCI score.
-Studies from Southern California reference streams have shown that the CSCI and other indices performs in these streams (Mazor et al. 2014, Loflen 2019), but the CSCI may require a different threshold to assess whether a stream is in reference condition (e.g., Table 13).
+Studies from Southern California reference streams have shown that the CSCI and other indices performs in these streams (Mazor et al. 2014, Rehn 2017, Loflen 2020), but the CSCI may require a different threshold to assess whether a stream is in reference condition in other parts of California (e.g., Table 13).